Call Button

 Pain from a whiplash often occurs several hours after the initial injury whereby pain, stiffness, swelling and bruising increases over the subsequent days.
 See below symptoms to find out more about how it feels to have whiplash.

-Injuries sustained from whiplash usually results in a bony, muscular or ligamentous dysfunction typically in the cervical joints of the neck.
+Injuries sustained from whiplash usually result in a bony, muscular or ligamentous dysfunction typically in the cervical joints of the neck.

 These injuries can cause mild to severe headaches and migraines depending on the extent of the injury.
 Those with this injury may result in headaches and migraines on one side of the head in a focal point, or even both sides.
 Symptoms can spread down to the neck, shoulders, arms and upper back.